tuommii/scoreboard/README.md

 ### Finishing game
 - [ ] Create some graph
 - [ ] For some users add possibility store game to database
+- [ ] When stats is implemented add support for marking OB (out of bounds)

 ## Dev
 Clone repo